 August

 Begin interview prep.
-Review our residency tips and prepare for common residency interview questions and MMI questions.
+You can start by reviewing common residency interview questions and MMI questions.
 If you're applying to emergency medicine programs, check out our guide for acing the Standardized Video Interview (SVI).

 September